Disney's Wilderness Lodge

-Disney's Wilderness Lodge is a resort hotel located at the Walt Disney World Resort in Lake Buena Vista, Florida.
+Disney's Wilderness Lodge is a resort hotel located at the Walt Disney World Resort in Bay Lake, Florida.
 Opened on May 28, 1994, the resort is owned and operated by Disney Parks, Experiences, and Products.
 Disney's Wilderness Lodge is located in the Magic Kingdom Resort Area on Bay Lake.
 The resort is located near Disney's Fort Wilderness Resort & Campground.
 A similarly themed resort, Disney's Grand Californian Hotel & Spa, is located at the Disneyland Resort in California.

 There are two Disney Vacation Club properties located at Disney's Wilderness Lodge.
 The Boulder Ridge Villas at Disney's Wilderness Lodge opened on November 15, 2000.
 The Copper Creek Villas & Cabins at Disney's Wilderness Lodge opened on July 17, 2017.

 Resort

 Disney's Wilderness Lodge hotel was designed by Peter Dominick.
 It is modeled after the atmosphere of the national parks of the western United States and features both natural and Native American elements.
 The main building was modeled after the Old Faithful Inn in Yellowstone National Park.
 An artificial geyser and hot springs are located on the resort grounds.